micmejia/bible-dump/AMPC/Acts/Acts 18.md

 Afterward Paul remained many days longer, and then told the brethren farewell and sailed for Syria; and he was accompanied by Priscilla and Aquila.
-At Cenchreae he [[^c]Paul] cut his hair, for he had made a vow.
+At Cenchreae he [Paul] cut his hair, for he had made a vow.